 You can easily make samosa patti at home by adding all purpose flour, salt, and oil in a bowl.
 Gradually add little water to form a semi-soft dough.
 Rest the dough for 30 minutes and then distribute it in equal size portions.
 Roll the dough and apply oil and keep the other rolled sheet over each other to form a stack.
 Now roll all the sheets together to form a big size roti.
 Slightly toast on a preheated skillet (Tawa) from both sides.
 Cut the edges to form a patti and gently remove the sheets to make a samosa.

-Lamb samosa contains 130 calories with 1 Tsp of stuffing after frying.
+Lamb samosa contains 130 calories with 1 teaspoon of stuffing after frying.

 You Might Also Like